zJayTech/Credit-Card-Fraud-Detection/README.md

 # These are often cited as being important in fraud detection research.
 ```
 ![#](https://github.com/zJayTech/Credit-Card-Fraud-Detection/blob/main/Distrubution-of-V1.png?raw=true)
+> The feature V1 is highly discriminative: fraudulent transactions (red) show a distinct spread into more negative values of V1, a range where legitimate transactions (blue) are relatively sparse.
+This suggests V1 is a powerful indicator for identifying fraud.

 ### 7. Data Splitting for Modeling